In passing H.R. 1 in March 2019, House Democrats voted in favor of allowing non-citizens to vote.

 In this case, shortly before H.R.
 1 was to be put to a final vote on 8 March, Rep. Dan Crenshaw, a Republican from Texas, put forward a “motion to recommit,” a type of measure that typically allows the minority party in the House a final opportunity to debate or amend the legislation.

-Crenshaw proposed sending the bill back to the House Judiciary Committee and adding a fourth “division” to it, one which articulated certain principles about the importance of voting rights and the integrity of elections, but also targeted the city of San Francisco’s forthcoming practice of allowing certain non-citizens to vote in school board elections, writing:
+Crenshaw proposed sending the bill back to the House Judiciary Committee and adding a fourth “division” to it, one that articulated certain principles about the importance of voting rights and the integrity of elections, but also targeted the city of San Francisco’s forthcoming practice of allowing certain non-citizens to vote in school board elections:

 Congress finds as follows:

 (1) Voting is fundamental to a functioning democracy.

 (2) The Constitution prohibits discrimination in voting based on race, sex, poll taxes, and age.

 (3) It is of paramount importance that the United States maintains the legitimacy of its elections and protects them from interference, including from foreign threats and illegal voting.

 (4) The city of San Francisco, California, is allowing non-citizens, including illegal immigrants, to register to vote in school board elections.

 (5) Federal law prohibits non-citizens from voting in elections for Federal office.